jx654/Personal_Website/README.md

 # Personal_Website
 This is the code for my website.
-All images not included.
+All images are not included.